Bridgewater, Pennsylvania: Education

+Children in Bridgewater are served by the Beaver Area School District, which includes two elementary schools, College Square and Dutch Ridge, one middle school conjoined to the high school campus, and Beaver Area High School.

 Media

 The Beaver County Times, the sole newspaper covering Beaver County, has its headquarters in Bridgewater.
 A daily publication, it is the descendant of the acquisition and merger of many of the county's newspapers.

+Public services

+Bridgewater houses its own police department, fire department, and emergency medical services.
+The Bridgewater Volunteer Fire Department was chartered in 1905..